Get insider access

 5. Best Budget Monitor TV

-The best TV for computer monitor use we've tested in the budget category is the Best Buy exclusive TCL Q5/Q550G QLED.
+The best television for computer monitor use we've tested in the budget category is the TCL Q6/Q651G QLED.
 It's a good TV for use as a PC monitor with its incredibly low input lag, making your mouse movements smooth and responsive.
 It doesn't support HDMI 2.1 bandwidth, but it displays chroma 4:4:4 properly with 4k @ 60Hz signals, which is essential for clear text from a PC.
-It can also do 1080p @ 120Hz and 1440p @ 120Hz with resolution halving with a wide VRR range on its 55-inch and 65-inch models, making it an amazing choice if you prioritize frame rate over image quality.
+It can also do 1080p @ 120Hz and 1440p @ 120Hz with resolution halving with a wide VRR range on all sizes except the 43-inch and 50-inch models, making it an amazing choice if you prioritize frame rate over image quality.
 It also gets bright enough in SDR for a pleasant viewing experience in a bright office, and its contrast is adequate for a TV at this price point.

 It's a great gaming TV with a good response time and support for every VRR technology.
-It's also a colorful TV, although its color accuracy isn't great, so it's not the best option for color-critical work.
-Much like the Hisense U7K, it has a narrow viewing angle, so the sides of the screen fade and lose uniformity if you sit too close to it.
-If you like this TV but would like it to be a tad brighter, consider the more expensive TCL Q6/Q650G QLED.
-Both TVs are basically identical; however, for most people, the Q6 is not worth the extra cost.
+It's also a colorful TV with very good accuracy, so it's a decent option for color-critical work.
+Much like the Hisense U7N, it has a narrow viewing angle, so the sides of the screen fade and lose uniformity if you sit too close to it.

 See our review